 There were zero reported complaints and zero claims associated with this PSPS event.
 SCE will include any complaints or claims related to this PSPS event received after the filing of date of this report in its annual post-season report.

 Table 12: Count and Nature of Complaints Received

-N/A. Zero complaints were received for this event.
+No complaints were received about this event.

 Table 13: Count and Type of Claims Received